Somerville College Boat Club

 Somerville College Boat Club (SCBC) is the rowing club of Somerville College, Oxford.
 The club was formed in 1921 as one of the first women's clubs on the Isis, however was unable to compete in bumps until 1969.
 The women's team has won the title Head of the River eight times in Summer Eights and five times in Torpids, more than any other women's rowing team from the University of Oxford.

 Due to fears that it might harm their reproductive abilities, women's rowing clubs were banned until 1921.
 A member of the club was first permitted to take part in Summer Eights in 1927, following the rejection of an earlier request in 1922.

-Now there are 6 women's divisions in Summer Eights and racing in the top divisions is as competitive as the men's.
+Now there are 7 women's divisions in Summer Eights and racing in the top divisions is as competitive as the men's.
 However, when women were first given their own division, only 12 colleges competed - Somerville, as an all women's college, was one of them.
 Within four years the W1 were Head of the River.

 Somerville College Boat Club shares the University College Boathouse with University College, St Peter's College and Wolfson College.
 The building is owned by University College and won a Royal Institute of British Architects prize and has enjoyed a very favourable reception in the architectural world.

+Alumni

+The 1921 Club

+Named after the year of the boat club’s foundation, The 1921 Club was formally founded in 2025 at the annual Summer VIIIs boat club dinner.
+The club is open to all former members of Somerville College Boat Club, and serves to foster a lifelong community amongst its members, preserve and celebrate the rowing heritage of Somerville College, support and promote rowing at the college, and to generate funds for this purpose.